nmathew98/serve/README.md

 - Serving files from Amazon S3 ✅
 - Tests using Jest ✅

+## Contributions

+- Contributions are welcome, just make a pull request

 ## Building and testing

 - To build the project run `npx @skulpture/serve build`